Captain Whidbey Inn

-The Captain Whidbey Inn, a lodging and hospitality establishment built in 1907, is located on Whidbey Island at the west end of Penn Cove just outside Coupeville, Washington.
+The Captain Whidbey Inn is a lodging and hospitality establishment built in 1907 located on Whidbey Island at the west end of Penn Cove just outside Coupeville, Washington.
 It is part of the National Register of Historic Places listed Central Whidbey Island Historic District.

 History

 The Captain Whidbey Inn was built in the fall and winter of 1907 from Madrona logs and stone found on-site by Chris Fisher and his son Edward.
 The post and beam construction, with the log infill, sits intact as originally built.
-Larry Fisher, Chris Fisher's great-grandson, still works occasionally on the inn.
-It was opened in May 1907 as part of a large recreation retreat then-called Still Park.
+It was opened in May 1907 as part of a large recreation retreat then-called Still Park, with the inn given the short lived name of the “Whid-Isle Inn”.
 The inn and park were developed by Judge Lester Still.
 The park also had camping, cabins, horse trails, tennis courts and a warm salt water swimming pool.
-A collection of pictures from that period remain in a history collection at the inn.
+A collection of pictures from that period remain in a history collection at the inn, as well as in the Island County Historical Society’s collections.

 The inn originally contained 15 sleeping rooms upstairs and a large gathering room downstairs with a two-sided fireplace.
-The fireplace was faced with native stone; it still forms the central meeting place for the inn.
+The fireplace was faced with native stone; it still forms the central meeting place for the inn, with one side facing the lobby sitting area and the other facing the restaurant.
 Daily steamers from both Seattle and Everett were the original links to the outside world bringing passengers, supplies and mail to the dock located at the eastward-facing front of the inn.
 Parts of the original dock and stone stairway can still be seen while walking the current pier.
 Automobile access was available via ferry before Deception Pass Bridge was completed in 1935; Judge Still is credited with bringing the first automobile to Whidbey Island.
 The vehicle can still be seen at the Island County Historical Society Museum.
 Over time, the Inn has served as a general store, a girls' school, and a post office.
 The property returned to offering accommodations open to the public in 1946.